Feral Druid PvP Rotation and Playstyle (Dragonflight 10.2)

 This is the most common way you will use Cyclone.
 This is simply using

-Cyclone on an enemy healer so you can get pressure on one of their teammates.
+Cyclone on an enemy player so you can get pressure on one of their teammates.

-For example, you will normally use Cyclone after you use Mighty Bash or
+For example, you will normally use Cyclone on a healer after you using Mighty Bash or

 Maim for crowd control.